Newsfeed & Communication at a Coworking Space: Stream Use Cases

 Seems like that's it for now.
 This article covered many aspects of using andcards Stream newsfeed and communication tool.
 Hope now you have a fresh view on why having your branded messaging app is more beneficial than using popular platforms — WhatsApp, Twitter, Facebook, Telegram, and others.

-If you have any questions about Stream and its features, you are welcome to ask them in the comments.
 If you are still not familiar with andcards coworking space management software and its philosophy of integrating and partnering with niche industry leaders, schedule a free demo call with us to know how we can address your workplace problems.